 Resources for Employment Seekers

 The university participates in the St. Louis Regional Higher Education Recruitment Consortium (HERC), which offers resources for those faculty seeking employment at Washington University.
 Through HERC, the university also provides resources for employment decisions involving two careers.
 Visit the HERC website for help with your dual-career job search.
-For additional assistance, please contact Alfreda Brown, Director for the STL Regional Higher Education Recruitment Consortium (HERC).
+For additional assistance, please contact Sherry Scheer, Director for the STL Regional Higher Education Recruitment Consortium (HERC).

 The faculty leadership development workshop series developed by the vice provost brings in speakers, holds seminars and conducts workshops with an eye always on diversity.
 The series provides opportunities for faculty members to become leaders at WUSTL.